-Women of all ages, backgrounds, and interests work together to make their communities, their state, and their nation a better place to live, and extend the hand of friendship to those near and far.
-Any woman who desires the opportunity for the fellowship and fulfillment that come from volunteering is welcome.
-Through Federation involvement you can develop talents, abilities, and skills which united with a common goal enables clubs to make an impact in their communities.
+Women of all ages, backgrounds, and interests work together to make their communities, state, and nation a better place to live, and extend the hand of friendship to those near and far.
+Any woman who wants the opportunity for the fellowship and fulfillment that comes through volunteerism is welcome.
+Through Federation you can develop talents, abilities, and skills, which united with common goals enables clubs to make an impact in their communities.
 To learn more about GFWC and GFWC of North Carolina refer to 120 Federation Facts

 ...
 I am a member because this organization continues to impact my life and the lives of those in my community.
 The friendships that I have made are invaluable to me...